raphc43/Data-Sanitizer--custom-server/README.md

 # Data-Sanitizer--custom-server
 This is an updated version of Data Sanitizer repo which basically utilizes python's built-in server to serve the data in a chart representation through chart.js.

+Purpose of program?
+Suppose you want to send mass emails, but the data you have also contains some emails that repeat 2 or more times.
+The file contains 5000 emails.
+So will you manually remove the repeated ones?
+Doing it manually will take weeks to months.
+Hence this program solves the issue by taking the data and outputing it in a unique form with stats.

 How to use the program?
 The repo consist of 5 total files, in which the main file is data_sanitizer.py